Dr. Ashley Kranjac

 State University of New York At Buffalo, Ph.D.

-Ashley Wendell Kranjac (Ph.D.
-2015, SUNY- Buffalo; Postdoctoral Fellowship 2017, Rice University) is an Assistant Professor in the Department of Sociology.
+Ashley Wendell Kranjac is an Assistant Professor in the Department of Sociology.
+She earned her PhD in Sociology from the State University of New York, Buffalo.
+She then completed her postdoctoral training in the Sociology Department and Kinder Institute Urban Health Program at Rice University.
 In her research, she seeks to advance scholarship in health inequalities, social stratification, and population studies.
-She is specifically concerned with investigating whether multifaceted determinants of risk persist after considering the sociodemographic characteristics of individuals and the neighborhoods in which they live, and whether the risks posed by social and environmental conditions are modified by population characteristics.
-She is also interested in the causes and consequences of neighborhood population characteristics on health risks and disparities.
-To date, her work has appeared in Social Science & Medicine, Population & Environment, Maternal & Child Health, Pediatrics, the Journal of School Health, Population Research & Policy Review, Obesity Research & Clinical Practice, and Contexts.
+She investigates whether multifaceted determinants of risk persist after considering the sociodemographic characteristics of individuals and the neighborhoods in which they live.
+To date, her work has appeared in Pediatrics, Social Science & Medicine, Population & Environment, Maternal & Child Health, Journal of School Health, Population Research & Policy Review, Obesity Research & Clinical Practice, and Contexts.

 Kranjac AW, Dinko Kranjac.
 2020.
 “County-level factors influence the trajectory of Covid-19 incidence.” medRxiv Preprint.
 [DOI: 10.1101/2020.05.05.20092254].

 Kranjac AW, Robert L. Wagmiller.
 2019.
 “Decomposing trends in child obesity.”
 Population Research & Policy Review 39: 375-388.
 [DOI: 10.1007/s11113-019-09544-z].

 Kranjac AW, Justin T. Denney, Rachel T. Kimbro, et al. 2019.
 “Child obesity and the interaction of family and neighborhood socioeconomic context.”
 Population Research & Policy Review 38(3): 347-369.
 [DOI: 10.1007/s11113-018-9504-2].